scverse/scanpy/tests/README.md

   this provides lots of ouput and suggestions for new users, but allows to decrease it for more experienced users

-* speed increase by intelligent importing
+* speedup by *sparse* importing? seems mainly important for displaying help?

 * support for reading fcs cytof files (Maren)